Elizabethan Sea Dogs

 The Sea Dogs:.
 Clockwise from upper right: Francis Drake, Humphrey Gilbert, John Hawkins, Walter Raleigh, Richard Hawkins, Richard Grenville, Martin Frobisher, John Davis.

-The Sea Dogs were a group of English privateers and explorers authorised by Queen Elizabeth I to raid England's enemies, whether they were formally at war with them or not.
+The Sea Dogs were a group of English privateers authorised by Queen Elizabeth I to raid England's enemies, whether they were formally at war with them or not.
 Active from 1560 until Elizabeth's death in 1603, the Sea Dogs primarily attacked Spanish targets both on land and at sea, particularly during the Anglo-Spanish War.

 Overview

 "Sea Dogs" was an informal name bestowed upon English privateers who were authorised by Queen Elizabeth I to raid England's enemies, even during times of peace.
 Carrying letters of marque issued by the English Crown, the Sea Dogs frequently attacked both enemy shipping at sea and enemy outposts on land.
 The issuing of letters of marque was originally done to compensate for the numerical inferiority of the Tudor navy in comparison to its Spanish counterpart; as England lacked a standing navy which was powerful enough to challenge the Spanish Navy head on, the Sea Dogs served as a way to attack Spanish ships during times of peace.
 In their infancy the Members of the Sea Dogs, including Sir John Hawkins and Sir Francis Drake, had engaged in illicit slave trading with Spanish colonies in the Americas.
 The Spanish retaliated by defeating an English flotilla at San Juan de Ulúa in 1568.
 This was remembered by Englishmen, especially Drake, as an egregious example of Spanish treachery.
 Drake would not pursue trading and slaving but would, instead, dedicate himself to attacking Spanish possessions wherever he found them.

 Many of the 'Sea Dogs' later fought against the Spanish Armada enterprise against England in 1588 with Sir Francis Drake notably taking a prominent role in its defeat.
 Many would also become prominent in the English Navy, some of whom were later promoted to high ranks.